Just four short weeks from its introduction on January 12, Delaware Senate Bill 13 was signed into law on February 2, 2017, effective immediately.

 Organizations that are incorporated in Delaware or have a reporting obligation to Delaware should consider the implications of these changes and how their organizations will be affected, especially those that have already received a notice/invitation to enroll in the VDA program.
 It is anticipated that Delaware will resume enforcement activities in the coming months, including the mailing of additional VDA notices to holders.

-To help your organization assess the impact of these changes, we invite you to join us for our Delaware Compliance Update Webinar on Thursday, March 2, 2017.
-The webinar will review the changes to Delaware unclaimed property law and how they will affect your compliance obligations.
-Guest speakers will include the Delaware Secretary of State, Jeffrey Bullock and Geoffrey Sawyer from Drinker Biddle & Reath LLP, the administrator of the Delaware Voluntary Disclosure Agreement Program.
+To help your organization assess the impact of these changes, you can watch our Delaware Compliance Update Webinar recording.
+The webinar reviews the changes to Delaware unclaimed property law and how they will affect your compliance obligations.
+Guest speakers include the Delaware Secretary of State, Jeffrey Bullock and Geoffrey Sawyer from Drinker Biddle & Reath LLP, the administrator of the Delaware Voluntary Disclosure Agreement Program.

 Keane will also continue to track and monitor all legislative activity and provide updates here on our blog and within our Compliance Portal.
 We invite you to sign up for our free legislative alerts to receive real-time updates on the latest happenings within the unclaimed property industry.